-José Cossa, PhD, is a Mozambican scholar, writer/author, researcher, poet, blogger, “twitterer”, podcaster, entrepreneur, the founder and senior consultant of Maguiguane Consulting, and a Research Methodologist and University Research Reviewer at Walden University’s Richard W. Riley College of Education and Leadership.
+José Cossa, is a Mozambican scholar, PhD holder, writer/author, researcher, poet, blogger, “twitterer”, podcaster, entrepreneur, the founder and senior consultant of Maguiguane Consulting and a Research Methodologist and University Research Reviewer at Walden University’s Richard W. Riley College of Education and Leadership.
 Most recently, Cossa was a Senior Lecturer at Vanderbilt University’s Peabody College and a Visiting Associate Professor at the American University in Cairo.
 He is the author of Power, Politics, and Higher Education: International Regimes, Local Governments, and Educational Autonomy and the recipient of the 2012 Joyce Cain Award for Distinguished Research on People of African Descent, awarded by the Comparative and International Education Society (CIES).

 - PhD in Cultural and Educational Policy Studies with a depth area in Comparative and International Education from Loyola University Chicago